emanuelmoraes-dev/echo-frame/README.md

 ## space-highway

 Explore space and survive in a dangerous galaxy with endless possibilities.
-Explore planets and moons; find life; manage your resources; ally with or fight against factions to upgrade your ship and survive as long as possible.
+Explore planets and moons; find life; manage your resources; ally with or fight against factions and upgrade your ship and survive as long as possible.

 ### quick start
 ```sh